dessentialist/growth_model/CONTRIBUTING.md

-# Contributing to FFF Growth System v2
+# Contributing to Growth System v2

-Thank you for your interest in contributing to the FFF Growth System!
+Thank you for your interest in contributing to the Growth System!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started